ERIE CANALWAY TRAIL:

 Note; Right will bring you to the Swift Landing County Park parking lot.

 Continue straight across Ganargua Creek via an iron bridge, past a Map Board overlooking a spillway dam and across another iron bridge over Red Creek to another overlook.
 Very scenic area.
-The trail continues along the canal traveling underneath Route 21 at 241.8 before coming to Division St. I've checked out this next section.
-Here you'll need to cross over the canal via the Division Street Bridge (closed to traffic).
+The trail continues along the canal traveling underneath Route 21 at 241.8 miles before coming to Division St. Here you'll need to cross over the canal via the Division Street Bridge (closed to traffic).
 This takes you past a small harbor to the Erie Canal Marina parking lot in Palmyra at 242.5 miles.
-The trail continues right crossing Willow and Church Streets before a berm takes you between the Palmyra Wetlands and Old Erie Canal.
+I've checked out this next section.
+The Erie Canalway Trail continues right, West, crossing Willow and Church Streets before a berm takes you between the Palmyra Wetlands and Old Erie Canal.
 You then pass through the Pal-Mac Aqueduct Park where you'll find restrooms and picnic pavilions before traveling underneath the old Whipple Bridge at 243.4 miles.
 This is one of the oldest known surviving Whipple Bridge structures.
 You can go up and across this bridge.
-The trail then travels left where you'll find the remnants of the old Palmyra Macedon Aqueduct, before crossing the Creek Rd next to Route 31.
+The trail then travels left where you'll find the remnants of the old Palmyra Macedon Aqueduct, before crossing Creek Rd next to Route 31.

 Note; Right along Creek Rd brings you to Lock 29.

 Continuing along the trail you'll cross over Ganargua Creek and a spillway for the canal before coming to a Map Board along the Erie Canal at 243.8 miles.
 This was as far as I traveled.
-At 244.6 miles the open trail travels between the canal and Route 31before turning right on O'Neil Rd and crossing over the canal where you pick up the trail on your left at 245.9 miles.
+The trail now follows alongside the Erie Canal before turning right on Quaker Rd and crossing over the canal where you pick up the trail on your left at 245.9 miles.
 I've checked out this next section.

 Note; You can take a quick detour from here to check out the old Enlarged Erie Canal Lock 60.
 Head right past a red gate along a dirt and grass trail along the canal.
 You'll come to the old Lock after 0.3 miles.
 After checking out the Lock you may return via a grass lined path that follows the power lines and the Old Erie Canal back out to O'Neil Rd for a 0.7 mile Loop.

-Continuing left along the trail you'll pass by the old stone abutments of Gallops Bridge #39 with an accompanying informational board.
+Continuing left, West, along the trail you'll pass by the old stone abutments of Gallops Bridge #39 with an accompanying informational board.
 Travel underneath Ontario Center Rd and you'll come to Lock 30 at 246.5 miles in Macedon.
 Picnic tables and Porto-Potty.

 Note; You can take a quick detour from here to Macedon Canal Park.
 Head left crossing Lock 30 to Macedon Canal Park.
-Head left then right along a service road where you'll travel right through a parking lot past the Fire Dept. and pavilion.
+Continue straight to a parking lot and travel right, West, past the Fire Dept. and pavilion.
 This will bring you to the start of the 0.4 mile Butterfly Nature Trail after 0.3 miles.
 This gravel trail travels past wild flowers and alongside the Old Erie Canal (Clintons Ditch)/Enlarged Erie Canal out to the Erie Canal.
 Informational sign.
-Return along the trail then head left out along the Erie Canal before completing the loop.
+Return along the trail then head left out along the Erie Canal before completing the Loop.
 Return back to the Erie Canalway Trail after a 1 mile Loop.

 This was as far as I traveled.
-The trail continues west alongside the canal.
-Cross Canandaigua Rd, then Route 206 at 249.7 miles.
+The trail continues West alongside the canal.
+Cross Canandaigua Rd, then Wayneport Road at 249.7 miles.
 Parking area here.
 The trail then shares the road with W Canal St (low traffic gravel road) for 0.5 miles before returning to stone-dust.
-Travel underneath Route 44 at 252 miles and share a road again with Cobb's Lane (low traffic paved road).
+Travel underneath Lyndon Rd at 252 miles and share a road again with Cobb's Lane (low traffic paved road).
 The paved trail then travels alongside Cobb's Lane.
 Come to a pedestrian bridge over the canal at 253.5 miles.

 Note; This bridge takes you over to the Rochester, Syracuse & Eastern Trail .

 I've checked out this next section.
-The paved trail continues west alongside the canal passing by the Cobb's Lane parking lot in Fairport where you'll find a Map Board.
+The paved trail continues West alongside the canal passing by the Cobb's Lane parking lot in Fairport where you'll find a Map Board.
 Travel underneath Turk Hill Rd and past a ramp up to Turk Hill Rd.
 Pass a spur for the stone-dust Thomas Creekwalk on your right and you'll come to an intersection at 254 miles.
 The Erie Canalway Trail continues straight along the canal, however, all bikes must detour around the next section which is pedestrian only.
-Follow the paved trail right to a roundabout.
+Follow the paved trail right past a Canal Stone Sundial to a roundabout.

 Note; This is the start of the Thomas Creekwalk on your right.
 This trail parallels Thomas Creek with boardwalks and overlooks along your left.
 Only 0.3 miles long before it brings you back out to the Erie Canalway Trail.

-Note; This section is closed M-F (6am-5pm) as it bisects private property.
-To bypass head right down to Brook Rd, then head left and you'll pick up the paved trail again.
+Note; The section straight along the canal is closed M-F (6am-5pm) as it bisects private property.
+To bypass head right down to Brook Rd, then head left and you'll pick up the paved trail again on your left.

 Continue straight along the canal, then head right through the complex where you'll rejoin the paved trail next to Brook Rd.
 The trail then continues left through the woods and back alongside the canal.
 You come to an intersection at 262.5 miles.

-Note; This leads to a concrete pedestrian bridge over the Erie Canal to Genesee Valley Park; South (South of I-390 & Erie Canal) and the Red Creek parking lot.
+Note; This leads to a concrete pedestrian bridge over the Erie Canal to Genesee Valley Park; South (South of I-390 & Erie Canal & East Side of Red Creek/Genesee River) and the Red Creek parking lot.

 Come to another intersection.

-Note; Left leads to another concrete pedestrian bridge over the Erie Canal to Genesee Valley Park; South (South of I-390 & Erie Canal) and the Genesee Valley Park; South parking area.
+Note; Left leads to another concrete pedestrian bridge over the Erie Canal to Genesee Valley Park; South (South of I-390 & Erie Canal & East Side of Genesee River-West Side of Red Creek) and the Genesee Valley Park; South parking area.

 Head right to another intersection next to the Genesee Valley Park; Genesee River Bridge at 268.2 miles.
-This is the start for the Erie Canalway Trail; Rochester-Buffalo section.
+[268.2 miles from Albany to here] This is the start for the Erie Canalway Trail; Rochester-Buffalo section.

 Note; Straight leads to the Genesee Valley Park; Northwest parking area.